CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 - One top level function, interface or type per file for clarity
 - Named exports only, no default exports
 - TSDoc comments for all functions and types!
+- Casts and type assertions must be avoided!
+Use proper typing and type guards if needed.
+If you see casts in the code, report it!

 ## Verification